Klimakarten

 • Jelene Malkowski

 In collaboration with the newspaper taz, we designed and produced both physical and digital postcards containing visualizations covering various aspects of climate protection and mitigation in Germany.
-For each of the 401 districts and 16 states in Germany, the reader can explore climate protection postcards in the five sectors: energy, mobility, buildings, agriculture, and waste.
-The goal of our research is to study readers’ engagement with data visualizations on the topic of climate protection — across multiple media channels.
+For each of the 401 districts and 16 states in Germany, readers can explore climate protection postcards concerning five sectors: energy, mobility, buildings, agriculture, and waste.
+The goal of our research is to study readers' engagement with data visualizations on the topic of climate protection across multiple media channels.
 A central ambition here is that the communication of climate change should not cause readers to feel anxious, numb, or even enter a state of shock, but develop an interest and engage locally with climate change and its ramifications.

 As data visualization has become an important tool across several domains to discuss climate protection, mitigation, and adaptation, we explore its role in fostering readers’ engagement on these topics across several platforms.
 Drawing on research about climate journalism and data visualization, we identified a series of difficulties in effectively engaging readers: the lack of local content, the favoring of education over action framing, and little diversification of content across platforms.